kokako-2016/kokako-2016/ee/peter-kona/1-reflection.md

 <br>
 What could I have done to improve?
 <br>
 Think twice before you do an action.
 Don't make silly mistakes that cost a lot of time.
 Get better at English.
+Stay calm.